abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

 - :file:`jobshop_ls2.cc`: A basic implementation of Local Search with the ``ShuffleIntervals`` ``LocalSearchOperator``.
 - :file:`jobshop_ls3.cc`: A basic implementation of Local Search with both the ``SwapIntervals`` and ``ShuffleIntervals`` ``LocalSearchOperator``\s.
 We use also local search to find an initial solution.
-- :file:`dummy_lns.cc`: The basic example solved with large neighborhood search.
-- :file:`jobshop_lns.h`: a basic ``SequenceLns`` ``LocalSearchOperator`` to solve the job-shop problem with local neighborhood search.
-- :file:`jobshop_lns.cc`: A basic implementation of Large Neighborhood Search with the ``SequenceLns`` ``LocalSearchOperator`` to solve the job-shop problem.
-- :file:`jobshop_heuristic.cc`: We use all the previous ingredients to solve approximately the job-shop problem.
 - :file:`dummy_ls_filtering.cc`: The basic example extended with filtering.